 One of the major reasons for Seiko’s popularity is its invention of Quartz watches.
 Yes, you read that right.
 It is indeed Seiko who, in December of 1969, first launched a timepiece that’s equipped with quartz movement.
 It was called Astron.
-This invention triggered the Quartz revolution as the world realized that quartz watches are highly accurate and less expensive than the mechanical ones.
+This invention triggered the Quartz revolution as the world realized that quartz watches are highly accurate and less expensive than mechanical ones.

-However, there are a lot more of watchmaking innovations that Seiko introduced not only in Japan but in the whole watch industry.
+However, there are a lot more watchmaking innovations that Seiko introduced not only in Japan but in the whole watch industry.
 Prior to the Astron, Seiko launched the first chronograph watch in Japan – the Seiko Crown Chronograph.
 It was one of the timepieces (along with stopwatches and timers) provided by the brand as the official timekeeper of the Olympic games in 1964.

 A year after, the Seiko Diver’s 150M was introduced to the public.
-It was the first diver’s watch made in Japan; comes with a bi-directional rotating bezel, equipped with automatic Caliber 6217, and water-resistant for 150 meters.
+It was the first diver’s watch made in Japan; comes with a bi-directional rotating bezel, is equipped with automatic Caliber 6217, and is water-resistant for 150 meters.